Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave Observatories: Conclusions and Future Directions

 We use the point-mass lens model to estimate the detectability of lensed binary black hole events by a gravitational wave detector.
 In this simplest model for microlensing, the lensed waveform in the frequency domain is obtained by multiplying the unlensed waveform by a transmission factor.
 In general, the transmission factor depends on the mass of the lens $M_L$ and on the distance from the line of sight $y$ between the source and the observer.
 Lensing induces (1) frequency dependent amplification and (2) distortion of the waveform arising from constructive and destructive interference between two virtual images of the source.
 If diffraction dominates, only the frequency dependent amplification occurs, which solely depends on $M_L$.
 Conversely, when two virtual images of the source interfere, the geometrical optics limit assures that the transmission factor depends only on $y$.
 Gravitational lensing then introduces a regular beating pattern (areas of constructive and destructive interference) that is predicted analytically.

 We map the SNR increase as a function of lens parameters $y$ and $M_L$.
 To estimate detectability, we produce a map of the optimal match between the lensed waveform and its unlensed counterparts, while optimizing over the amplitude and phase of the gravitational wave.
 A mismatch of 10\% is assumed to be confidently detectable.
-While a mismatch of 5\% results is considered to be mild evidence for lensing.
+While a mismatch of 5\% results is considered to be mild evidence for lensing. { Lower mismatch can be relevant for high SNR cases. }

-Most importantly, we show that the mismatch causes a selection bias with a prior on the distance from the line on sight $y$ that is enhanced toward smaller values of $y$ when selecting events.
-We find that it is misleading to assume the lensing angles are distributed uniformly in area as $y dy$, and that future LVK searches should include this non-trivial prior.
+Most importantly, we show that the mismatch causes a selection bias { that enhances smaller values of the lensing angle $y$.
+This modifies our expectation of the likely parameters of a first detection of lensing.
+This effect must be accounted for in simulations of lensing.
+We also show that the Bayesian evidence is diluted by including large values of $y$ in the prior, and suggest restricting to those with significant lensing.}

 This paper incorporates the requirement that the lensing not only amplify the signal, but also leave a detectable imprint that confirms the existence of the microlense.
 This is only a fraction of the parameter space; otherwise we have 'silent' lensing.
 In that case the distance to the binary and the mass of the binary could be affected by lensing without creating a detectable mismatch with unlensed templates.
 Because the lensing does not affect these waveforms, the likelihood of the lensed and unlensed signals will be identical, and the Bayesian evidence ratio would only reflect the relative volume of the priors.
 In this first study we do not include a specific model that predicts the number and masses of lenses since they are so uncertain.
 We leave that to future work.
 Instead we show the priors when they are conditioned as well on the lensed waveform having a sufficient mismatch that it leaves a measurable imprint on the signal.